When you use our products, we realize you're trusting us with your information. We are committed to keeping your data private and safe.

 - Tailored Wi-Fi via Device classification: Understanding the nitty gritty details of your devices helps us optimize Google Wifi and Nest Wifi so it performs in the best way possible.
 Wi-Fi isn't one-setting fits all, so to tailor your Wi-Fi, we need to understand the capabilities and nuances of the devices that connect to your Google Wifi and Nest Wifi network.

 To change the privacy settings for Nest Wifi or Google Wifi (Available only if you manage your Google Wifi device on the Google Home app.
 If you still use the Google Wifi app, learn how to migrate to the Google Home app):

 - Toggle the desired options on or off.

 If you or a home member factory reset your Google Wifi or Nest Wifi device:

-- It will clear settings and data from the device.
-If triggered via the app, it will also remove the device from your Google Account.
+- It'll clear settings and data from the device.
+If triggered via the app, it'll also remove the device from your Google Account.

 - Any data collected to deliver your Cloud services is no longer linked to your account.

 - Google Wifi app